Close Menu

 CAN YOU PREPARE FOR THE WAIS IV IQ TEST?

 The WAIS IV measures your ability to understand what you read and your ability to do basic math.
 The SSA uses the test to find out if you have an intellectual disability.
 There is no way to prepare for the test if you have an mental condition that impacts your thinking skills.
 For example, you cannot prepare for the test if you have a mental condition like dementia.
 Likewise, there is no way to improve your test scores if you have a brain injury that impacts your memory.
-Because measures of learning, memory, and processing speed are the areas that are most sensitive to traumatic brain injury (TBI).
+Measures of learning, memory, and processing speed are the areas that are most sensitive to traumatic brain injury (TBI).

 However, if you do not have these issues, you can prepare for a WAIS IV test by doing the following:

-• – Reviewing vocabulary words
+• – Review vocabulary words

-• – Doing math problems
+• – Practice math problems

 MALINGERING ON THE WAIS IV

 You cannot trick the test or the psychologist.
-If you do not do your best on the WAIS IV, the psychologist will document it.
+If you do not do your best on the WAIS IV, then the psychologist will document it.
 For example, if you start answering simple questions with the answer, “I don’t know,” then that is a sign that you are not doing your best.
-Likewise, making simple mistakes on math problems would be another give away that you are not giving your best effort.
+Likewise, making simple mistakes on math problems would be another sign that you are not giving your best effort.

-If you try to cheat the exam or fail to do your best, then you hurt your chances of winning benefits.
+If you try to cheat the exam or fail to do your best, then you hurt your chances of winning SSD benefits.
 Additionally, your honesty will be in question.
 If that occurs, then the judge will not believe your statements about your mental or physical health.
 If the judge doesn’t believe you when you are talking about your symptoms, then you have no hope of winning your SSDI and SSI benefits.
 Please read about your IQ and winning SSDI and SSI benefits.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your application.

 IF YOU NEED HELP WINNING BENEFITS CONTACT US

 Contact us today.
 Take advantage of our free review of your case.
 Call and we will answer your questions.
 You can explain why your mental condition prevents you from working.
 We will be able to tell you if you qualify for benefits.
-Likewise, we can also tell you if you have a good chance of winning benefits.
+Likewise, we can also tell you if you have a good chance of winning SSD benefits.

-Dianna Cannon also has over 30 years of experience helping her clients win benefits in court.
+Dianna Cannon has over 30 years of experience helping her clients win benefits in court.
 Ms. Cannon also has law licenses in a number of states.
-For example, she has law licenses in California, Utah, Nevada, and Washington State.
-If you need help filing for benefits or you need to appeal a decision from the SSA, contact our firm.
-If you need information about filing for benefit in CaliforniaUtah SSDI benefits information is here on our website.
-Likewise, you can learn more about Nevada SSD and SSI benefits.
+For example, she has licenses in California, Utah, Nevada, and Washington State.
+If you need help filing for benefits or you need to appeal a decision from the SSA, then contact us.
+Learn about filing for SSD benefits in California and Utah SSDI benefits.
+Likewise, you can learn about Nevada SSDI and SSI benefits.
 We can help you no matter where you live.

 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
 He is also has a license to practice law in Utah and from the Idaho State Bar Association.
-Find out more about SSD benefits in Idaho.
+Find out about SSD benefits in Idaho.
 Similarly, all of our lawyers and staff are Social Security law experts.
 We want to help you get the benefits that you deserve.
 Additionally, we have years of experience reading IQ tests and using that information in court to win SSDI cases.

 Facebook Twitter LinkedIn